JX-Master/LunaSDK-Docs/docs/api/runtime.md

 # Runtime
-Represents a waitable object used for multi-thread synchronization.

 The Runtime module provides the runtime environment of Luna SDK and defines core functionalities that will be used by almost all modules.

-Objects that implements `IWaitable` cannot be used cross process boundary.

 ## Topics
 * [Algorithms](runtime_algorithm.md)